Skip to main content

 Configure tools

-• Inherit scope based on user’s access rights: find data without filtering on spaces.
+Inherit scope based on user’s access rightsFinds data without filtering on spaces.

 Test and refine

-Test the agent using the chat interface.
-Refine the language model, instructions, and tools as needed.Test with various scenarios, including:
+Test the agent in Atlas AI.
+Refine the language model, instructions, tools, and skills as needed.Test with questions that cover a range of scenarios.

 Publish

-Select Publish to make the agent available in the Agent library for all CDF project users.
+Select Publish to make the agent available in the Agent library to everyone in your CDF project.

 Monitor and iterate